Doctor Phosphorus: Powers and abilities

 Doctor Phosphorus has the ability to manipulate radiation for various effects, such as burning skin and toxic fume emissions.
 His body's major organs are not present, but he produces an endless source of energy for himself.
 When he sold his soul to Neron, Sartorius was granted greater powers, as well as temperature control.

 Other versions

-An alternate universe variant of Doctor Phosphorus appears in Flashpoint.
+An alternate universe version of Doctor Phosphorus appears in Flashpoint.
+This version is a member of the Creature Commandos.